Kenneth E. Killoren

-Kenneth E. Killoren (1919-1988) was a Jesuit priest who lived in Korea and the first president of Sogang College.
+Kenneth E. Killoren (1919-1988) was a Jesuit priest who lived in Korea and the first president of Sogang University.

 He came to Korea in 1955 with Arthur Dethlefs, another Jesuit priest from Wisconsin.
-Killoren became the first president Sogang College in February 1960.
+Killoren became the first president Sogang University in February 1960.
 He was also a contributing writer to the Korea Journal.
 He was the first naturalized citizen of Korea.